MrThomasTheCat/SurvivalGame.Lua---Scrap-Mechanic-Cheats-Decrypt-Encrypt/README.md

 IF ISSUES ARISE:
 1. Ensure you restart your game if you updated the SurvivalGame.Lua while you were still in the game.
-2. Verify integrity of game files
+2. Verify integrity of game files, then reinstall.